Wines

 • Barbera: Known for its robust and straightforward aromas of red and black fruits, including cherry, blackberry, and plum.
 It often has subtle hints of spice, herbs, and sometimes earthy undertones.

-• Pinot Noir: Highly aromatic, with a complex bouquet of red fruits (cherry, raspberry, strawberry), floral notes (rose, violet), and often earthy nuances (mushroom, forest floor).
+• Pinot Noir: This is a highly aromatic grape, with a complex bouquet of red fruits (cherry, raspberry, strawberry), floral notes (rose, violet), and often earthy nuances (mushroom, forest floor).
 In some regions, it can also exhibit hints of baking spices and vanilla from oak aging.

 Flavor Profile: